 In this report, we celebrate the significant accomplishments Eurasia Foundation and our partners have made in the past year.
 We championed civic movements around the world, serving as both a listening ear and as a microphone for local communities.
-We supported Indigenous people in the Arctic, so often sidelined from climate change conversations, to develop locally led, sustainable strategies to address the climate crisis.
 We launched several new programs for local leaders, many of whom reside in the world's most restrictive environments, to advance the rights of people with disabilities, promote environmental stewardship, and equip youth for global citizenship.

-Our Social Innovation in Central Asia project supported aspiring data journalists and anticorruption activists to leverage state open data and other transparency mechanisms for improved public oversight.
+Our Social Innovation in Central Asia project supported aspiring data journalists and anti-corruption activists to leverage state open data and other transparency mechanisms for improved public oversight.
 Transparency and Accountability in Public Administration and Services (TAPAS), now in its fifth year of operations, continued to help Ukrainians harness the power of open data, e-procurement, and e-services to combat corruption.
 We celebrated TAPAS's achievements in April at USAID's Digital Development Award ceremony, which recognized TAPAS for implementing cutting-edge, data-driven solutions to global challenges.
 Since the Russian invasion of Ukraine in February 2022, TAPAS has rapidly mobilized to help the citizens and government of Ukraine scale digital tools to meet unique wartime needs.